UWM-Libraries/waml-openindexmaps-workshop/geojson.md

 - Online tools
   - [GeoJSONLint](http://geojsonlint.com/) validates and previews GeoJSON
   - [GeoJSON.io](http://geojson.io/) validates, also edits and converts formats
-- GeoJSON is not recommended for large datasets (>10MB) but should be fine for most index maps
+- GeoJSON is not recommended for very large datasets

 ----